envs-net/ttbp/doc/manual.md

 # FEELS MANUAL

-`ttbp` stands for "tilde.team blogging platform", the original working name for this project. the complete codebase is available on [tildegit](https://tildegit.org/team/ttbp).
+`ttbp` stands for "tilde.town blogging platform", the original working name for this project. the complete codebase is available on [tildegit](https://tildegit.org/team/ttbp).